joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

 +++
-title = "Writing functions in Python (DRAFT)" description = "An explanation of writing functions in Python that covers the basics as well as intermediate issues." date = 2021-07-02 updated = 2021-07-02
+title = "Functions in Python I: Simple functions and argument handling" description = "Why and how do we write functions in Python?" date = 2021-07-02 updated = 2021-07-13
 [taxonomies]
 tags = ["Python", "Tutorial"]
 authors = ["Joshua Megnauth"]